simonteozw/tp/docs/UserGuide.md

 :information_source: You can add a contact using an email that already exists in TrackIt@NUS.
 It is fine for 2 contacts to have the same email.

-:information_source: Phone numbers can be of any length and begin with any digit.
-The only restrictions placed on phone numbers is that they must all numbers.
+:information_source: Phone numbers can must consist only digits, and can be of any length.

 ### Edit
 After adding a contact to TrackIt@NUS, maybe you realised you spelt their name wrong, or you want to update the contact fields.
 The edit command is what you should use to do so.